 A glitch has been discovered that if you save in the outskirts of Lumiose (Saving inside buildings doesn't seem to trigger it), it could permanently freeze your game and you'll have to restart.
 All your hard work and fun could go to waste just because one time you saved in the wrong part of the wrong city.
 Fortunately, Nintendo has released a patch to fix the glitch, meaning it's gone for good.
+Even if you stumble into this glitch as a result of not having Internet access/an SD Card at the time, don't fret - nothing's wrong with the save file.
+It's the loading that fails, getting the patch will fix everything.

 In-game, Team Flare are this combined with Paranoia Fuel.
 First of all is that their end goals basically amount to mass murder in either their goal for immortality or killing off everybody not them (former for X, latter for Y) and that they are able to listen in all Holo Casters.
 And then you have all the Nazi parallels in X. (Suddenly the name "Holo Caster" sounds quite uncomfortable...)